-The key factor in deciding whether or not to disclose is proportionality, i.e. is the proposed disclosure a proportionate response to the need to protect the welfare of the child or vulnerable adult?
-In a situation where a child or vulnerable adult makes a threat to commit suicide if information they have given is disclosed to social services, the overriding duty to safeguard the child's or vulnerable adult's welfare is likely to override the need to involve social services at that stage.
-However, the counsellor in that situation would be expected to explore other ways of protecting the child's or vulnerable adult's welfare with them and/or persuade them to consent to the disclosure.
-The child's or vulnerable adult's welfare must always be the paramount consideration.
+The key factor in deciding whether or not to disclose is proportionality, i.e. is the proposed disclosure a proportionate response to the need to protect the welfare of the child or adult at risk?
+In a situation where a child or adult at risk makes a threat to commit suicide if information they have given is disclosed to social services, the overriding duty to safeguard the child's or adult at risk's welfare is likely to override the need to involve social services at that stage.
+However, the counsellor in that situation would be expected to explore other ways of protecting the child's or adult at risk's welfare with them and/or persuade them to consent to the disclosure.
+The child's or adult at risk's welfare must always be the paramount consideration.